DataDog/datadog-formula/README.md

     logs_enabled: true
 ```

 To send logs to Datadog, use the `logs` key in a check (either an existing check to setup logs for an integration, or a custom check to setup custom log collection).
-In the following example, we'll use a custom check named `system_logs`.
+The following example uses a custom check named `system_logs`.

-The contents of the `config:` key of this check will be written to the `/etc/datadog-agent/conf.d/<check_name>.d/conf.yaml` file (in this example: `/etc/datadog-agent/conf.d/system_logs.d/conf.yaml`).
+The contents of the `config:` key of this check is written to the `/etc/datadog-agent/conf.d/<check_name>.d/conf.yaml` file (in this example: `/etc/datadog-agent/conf.d/system_logs.d/conf.yaml`).

-To list the logs you want to collect, fill the `config` section the same way you'd fill the `conf.yaml` file of a custom log collection configuration file (refer to the section on [custom log collection](https://docs.datadoghq.com/agent/logs/?tab=tailfiles#custom-log-collection) in the official docs).
+To list the logs you want to collect, fill the `config` section the same way you'd fill the `conf.yaml` file of a custom log collection configuration file (see the section on [custom log collection](https://docs.datadoghq.com/agent/logs/?tab=tailfiles#custom-log-collection) in the official docs).

 For instance, to collect logs from `/var/log/syslog` and `/var/log/auth.log`, the configuration would be: